 Don’t Overlook Form 5472

 Here, we’ll discuss one of the most commonly filed forms by our inbound clients: Form 5472, Information Return of a 25% Foreign-Owned U.S. Corporation or a Foreign Corporation Engaged in a U.S. Trade or Business Tax.
 As laws continually change, it’s critical for business owners to keep up with the updates to legislation.
-This is a high exposure reporting requirement and is usually used by the IRS to understand global transactions and transfer pricing issues between domestic and foreign-related parties.
-2017’s tax legislation from the Tax Cuts and Jobs Act (TCJA) increased the noncompliance penalty from $10,000 per form to $25,000 per form.
+This is a high-exposure reporting requirement and is usually used by the IRS to understand global transactions and identify transfer pricing and withholding tax issues between domestic and foreign-related parties.
+In 2017, tax legislation from the Tax Cuts and Jobs Act (TCJA) increased the noncompliance penalty from $10,000 per form to $25,000 per form, plus an additional $25,000 for each month the failure continues, beginning 90 days after the day which the IRS notice about the failure is mailed to the taxpayer.
+There is no upper limit on the penalty; it may continue to accrue until the failure is cured.
 A simple oversight can be costly.

 Form 5472 is generally included in the taxpayer’s U.S. corporate income tax return.
 If a taxpayer fails to file Form 5472 or the filed form is substantially incomplete, the statute of limitations on the taxpayer’s corporate income tax return will be extended until three years after the date the completed Form 5472s are submitted to the IRS.